-Easy quiche recipes most often have a pastry crust, with a savoury filling bound by an egg, milk and cream custard.
-The savoury filling consists of one or more vegetables with or without meat or fish.
+Easy quiche recipes most often have a pastry crust, with a savory filling bound by an egg, milk and cream custard.
+The savory filling consists of one or more vegetables with or without meat or fish.

 Quiches are commonly regarded as a classical French dish, though its roots are in Germany in the Lorraine Franconian region that fringes the German western borderline towards France.
 The local pronunciation of the German word Kuchen, which means cake, sounded like Kishe.
 This in turn led to the French word quiche.